Greetings

 Study of Quantum Materials and Functionalization leading the world

-This project investigates the creation of spin defects which act as quantum sensors in wide bandgap semiconductors such as diamond and silicon carbide using ion and electron beams.
+This group investigates the creation of spin defects which act as quantum sensors in wide bandgap semiconductors such as diamond and silicon carbide using ion and electron beams.
 We explore quantum sensing based on such spin defects to establish extremely high sensitive sensing technology for magnetic field and temperature measurements.

-This project focuses on the precise control and structural analysis of quantum states in semiconductor heterostructures and spin-related complex defects using advanced optical and electrical detection techniques.
+This group focuses on the precise control and structural analysis of quantum states in semiconductor heterostructures and spin-related complex defects using advanced optical and electrical detection techniques.
 We are also developing new materials and verifying their spin and quantum-related functionalities in order to establish the fundamental technologies necessary for the next generation of information technology using quantum communication.

-This project aims to develop new types of quantum devices using rare-earth ions in nitride semiconductors as quantum bits, single photon sources, and quantum entangled light sources.
+This group aims to develop new types of quantum devices using rare-earth ions in nitride semiconductors as quantum bits, single photon sources, and quantum entangled light sources.
 This project also aims to develop new quantum sensing methods using the opto-electronic and spin properties of rare-earth elements.